astropy/reproject/docs/howto/hips.rst

 result by setting up a local web server and then viewing the result in a browser.

-The easiest way to do this is to go into the generated HiPS directory and start a web server using Python, e.g.::
+One way to do this is to go into the generated HiPS directory and start a web server using Python, e.g.::

     cd gc_2mass_k